 Although decades have passed and curriculums have changed since Altonji's (1995) analysis, his findings have particularly important bearing on the investigation of credit recovery programs, because they suggest that at least for labor market outcomes, it may not matter if instruction is inferior or learning is limited in online credit recovery courses (relative to traditional high school course-taking).
 Weiss (1995) comments that these findings are especially remarkable because they reflect both the potential learning and signaling effects of the courses.
-The implication is that as long as students persevere through another year of high school, making attainment of a high diploma less onerous for students and less expensive for districts through credit recovery programs may come at little or no cost in terms of students post-high school labor market outcomes.
+The implication is that as long as students persevere through another year of high school, making attainment of a high diploma less onerous for students and less expensive for districts through credit recovery programs may come at little or no cost in terms of students' post-high school labor market outcomes.
 That said, Altonji did find that coursework in high school mattered for student success in postsecondary education.
-His estimates from instrumental variables models with controls for family background characteristics suggested that an additional year of math, science, and foreign language increased postsecondary educational attainment by about a third of a year.
-Sorting and signaling explanations and evidence
+His estimates from instrumental variables (IV) models with controls for family background characteristics suggested that an additional year of math, science, and foreign language increased postsecondary educational attainment by about a third of a year.
+In addition, more recently, Gottfried and Plasman (2018) applied a similar IV estimation strategy as Altonji and found that high school career and technical education (CTE) course-taking increased the probability of on-time completion graduation from high school.